Category Archives: The Life of a Danish Pensioner in Berlin

 During the weeks where for one reason or the other there is no bridge course at VHS, we can play occasionally at my place.
 Where nothing else is stated, we aim at arrivals from 18.15, ready to start playing at 18.30, but for those who can only come later, that is also OK.
 We’ll start playing as soon as enough people have arrived.

-Playing privately is a good opportunity for newcomers to get an introduction to the game, to the teacher, and to the rest of us without committing to a ten-session course right away.
+Playing privately is a good opportunity to keep up what you have learnt in the course, and for newcomers to get an introduction to the game, to the teacher, and to the rest of us without committing to a ten-session course right away.
 Some very basic prior knowledge is an advantage but not a requirement.

 The occasional opportunities to play bridge privately in the weeks where VHS is closed, are marked with *** below.